datalad-handbook/book/docs/basics/101-115-symlinks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Are you using DataLad on the Windows Subsystem for Linux?
-If so, please take a look into the Windows Wit below.
+If so, please take a look into the Windows Wit.

 .. index::
    pair: access WSL2 symlinked files; on Windows